 SOAR featured on IPTV Iowa Outdoors Episode #305

-Iowa Public Television videographer Chris Gourley spent time in the field and at SOAR filming for this segment... we can't wait to see it.
-Broadcast of this episode begins October 25 and runs through November 23.
-Click here for the IPTV schedule for this show.
+Iowa Public Television videographer Chris Gourley spent time in the field and at SOAR filming for this segment...
+Click here to see the segment of the show about SOAR.

 Remember -- protected predators keep the balance!